 For practice or lap swimming: Simply, choose the pair that is the most comfortable.
 Large or small frames don't make a difference.
 Color on the other hand is important.
 Clear lenses are better for indoor swimming; smoke or mirrored lenses are recommended for outdoor swimming.

 Here are some of the most common questions about swim goggles?

 1) Do goggles leak?

 Speaking without irony or sarcasm, goggles don't leak.
 Manufacturers don't make leaking goggles.

 There are 2 major reasons why people think that their swim goggles are leaking - 1) the swimmer chose the incorrect fit for him/her.
 The goggles may be too big or too small.
-Choosing swim goggles is like choosing running shoes.
+Choosing your goggles is like choosing running shoes.
 You will have to try several kinds in order to find the one that will fit you best.
-2) the swimmer wears the swim goggles incorrectly.
+2) the swimmer wears the goggles incorrectly.
 Most swimmers wear the goggle straps too low, near their ears.
 This isn't the proper way to wear it.
 The best position is to keep the goggles straps as high as possible on the head.

 2) Why do my goggles fog?

 Most swim goggles have anti-fog coating.
 However, the coating will fade with time and the goggles will start fogging.
 At this time you will have 2 choices: you can use anti-fog solution, or a new pair will need to be purchased.

 3) How do I care for my swim goggles?